 Work to fully complete the landscaping at Rosanna station will take place over coming months.

-To be able to make improvements to the capacity of the Hurstbridge line, and power additional train services, the Level Crossing Removal Authority has constructed a new substation at Eaglemont and upgraded three substations at Macleod, Fairfield and Preston.
+To be able to make improvements to the capacity of the Hurstbridge line, and power additional train services, the Level Crossing Removal Project has constructed a new substation at Eaglemont and upgraded three substations at Macleod, Fairfield and Preston.

 In addition to these substations, a new Wayside Energy Storage System will be installed at Diamond Creek.
 These substations and Energy Storage System will be operated by Metro Trains Melbourne (MTM).